chuckreynolds/Admin-Slug-Column/readme.txt

 Donate link: https://cash.me/$chuckreynolds
 Tags: slug, admin columns, permalink, url, url path, page titles Requires at least: 3.5
-Tested up to: 5.2.2
+Tested up to: 5.9.3
-Stable tag: 0.5.0
+Stable tag: 0.6.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Puts the slug of posts and pages into an admin column on all posts/pages screen.
-It helps when page titles don't explain what the page is or too many are similar.
+Puts the slug of posts and pages (and custom post types of those two types) into an admin column on all posts/pages screens.
+It's helpful when page titles don't explain what the page is or too many are similar.

 == Description ==
 Simply put, this plugin adds the post slug and page url path into the admin columns on the "All Posts" and "All Pages" views.